Debugging Perl DBI

 Catching errors with DBIx::Log4perl

 By default, DBIx::Log4perl replaces any DBI error handler you have with its own error handler.
 The error handler first logs all possible information about the SQL that was executing when the error occurred, the parameters involved, the statement handle and a stack dump of where the error occurred.
-Once DBIx::Log4perl’s error handler is executed, it continues to call any error handler you have specifically set in your Perl DBI code.
+Once DBIx::Log4perl's error handler is executed, it continues to call any error handler you have set in your Perl DBI code.

-Assuming you’d just run the following script:
+Assuming you've just run the following script:

 use Log::Log4perl qw(get_logger :levels);